prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 ```
 #### 2. Flatten all TableScanNode, filter, outputVariables and assignment to a new data structure called MultiJoinNode

-If a JoinNode satisfies all JdbcJoinPushdown requirement, then the very first step is to break the left deep tree structure of JoinNode and create a flattened structure called MultiJoinNode.

 On visitJoin(), the core logic is started by flattening the JoinNode tables into a list.
 We also require to flatten all the predicates including Join predicate and filter predicate into a single filter list.
 We separate all the output variables and assignments against the connector and keep for further processing.
 This flatten result will keep in a data structure called MultiJoinNode.

 ```